 These can include:

 Non-NHS classes are available too, but you may need to pay for these.
-Ask your midwife what's available in your area and for help to decide what's best for you.

 NHS antenatal classes usually run in 2 to 6 sessions towards the end of your pregnancy.